microsoft/FluidFramework/docs/content/docs/recipes/signals.md

     /*...*/
 }
 ```
 The class then initializes a local map of boolean values for all of the connected clients.
-The boolean denotes whether or not the client has focus or not:
+The boolean denotes whether or not the client is focused on the document:

 ```typescript
 private readonly focusMap = new Map<string, Map<string, boolean>>();